David Morgan-Mar

 David Morgan-Mar (also known as DangerMouse) is an Australian physicist, known for his webcomics and for creating several humorous esoteric programming languages.
 He is also the author of several GURPS roleplaying sourcebooks for Steve Jackson Games, as well as a regular contributor to Pyramid magazine.

-Morgan-Mar is a Ph.D. graduate from the University of Sydney, Australia, and has worked on camera, lens, and image processing projects at Canon.
+Morgan-Mar is a PhD graduate from the University of Sydney, Australia, and has worked on camera, lens, and image processing projects at Canon.

 Comics

 Morgan-Mar has produced, or been involved in producing several webcomics.
 These include Irregular Webcomic!, Infinity on 30 Credits a Day, Darths & Droids, Square Root of Minus Garfield and mezzacotta.

 Irregular Webcomic!

 Irregular Webcomic! is a photo comic that consists mostly of photographs of Lego characters and sets with speech balloons added above them.
 The art also includes photographs of painted miniatures as well as of the author and background scenes.
 The strip has several (usually) distinct casts of characters (called "themes") with many different kinds of jokes and story arcs.

 The comic started around the end of 2002.
 It ended late in 2011, but was resumed in April 2015 following a successful Patreon fundraiser.
 The strip updates every weekday, with reruns appearing on other days.